mdn/stumptown-content/content/html/elements/video/attributes/src.md

 ---
-name: src
-type: URL
-optional: true
+browser-compatibility: html.elements.video.src
 ---

 # src

 The URL of the video to embed.
 This is optional; you may instead use the `<source>` element within the video block to specify the video to embed.

+## Type

+URL